linuxexp/as-it-is/README.md

 ### License
 Codebase is copyright & owned jointly by Raja Jamwal & DataGrid.
-DataGrid or Raja Jamwal owns right over the content.
+DataGrid or Raja Jamwal owns no rights over the content.